coreui/coreui-free-angular-admin-template/README.md

 ---

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.0.

 ## Versioning

 For transparency into our release cycle and in striving to maintain backward compatibility, CoreUI Free Admin Template is maintained